Rockies vs. Cardinals Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has recorded 90 hits with 22 doubles, two triples, seven home runs and 41 walks.
-He has driven in 36 runs with one stolen base.
+- Jurickson Profar has collected 91 hits with 22 doubles, two triples, seven home runs and 43 walks.
+He has driven in 37 runs with one stolen base.

-- Profar has picked up a hit in two games in a row.
-In his last five games he is hitting .333 with two doubles, two walks and two RBI.
+- Profar takes a three-game streak with at least one hit into this contest.
+In his last five games he is hitting .273 with a double, three walks and an RBI.

 Profar Recent Games